adamberman/chute/README.md

 *	Clicking on a photo creates a lightbox with controls, using Lightbox library

-*	Infinite scroll implemented with the help of Backbone-Paginator
+*	Infinite scroll implemented with the help of Backbone-Paginator]

+* Filters out broken images using in-browser error-handling